Mastermindzh/tidal-hifi/README.md

 #### Snap install

-To install with `snap` you need to download the pre-packaged snap-package from this repository, found under releases:
+To install with `snap`, you need to download the pre-packaged snap-package from this repository, found under releases:

 1. Download